jakewalter/easyQuake/README.md

 ```

 ## Requirements
-This code leverages machine-learning for earthquake detection with the choice of either the GPD (https://github.com/interseismic/generalized-phase-detection) or EQTransformer (https://github.com/smousavi05/EQTransformer) pickers.
+This code leverages machine-learning for earthquake detection with the choice of the GPD (https://github.com/interseismic/generalized-phase-detection), EQTransformer (https://github.com/smousavi05/EQTransformer), or PhaseNet (https://github.com/AI4EPS/PhaseNet) pickers.
 You should have suitable hardware to run CUDA/Tensorflow, which usually means some sort of GPU.
 This has been tested on servers with nvidia compute cards and modest multi-core desktop with consumer gaming nvidia card (e.g. Geforce 1050 Ti).
 The event-mode can be run efficiently enough on a laptop.

-* Requires nvidia-cuda-toolkit, obspy, keras==2.3.1, tensorflow-gpu==2.1 (if using multiple GPUs only tensorflow 1.15 is tested), basemap
+* Most tested configuration includes nvidia-cuda-toolkit, obspy, keras, tensorflow-gpu==2.2, basemap
-* I've found that the the easiest way to install cuda, tensorflow, and keras is through installing Anaconda python and running ```conda install tensorflow-gpu==2.1```
+* I've found that the the easiest way to install cuda, tensorflow, and keras is through installing Anaconda python and running ```conda install tensorflow-gpu==2.2```
-* Because tensorflow-gpu 2.1 requires python 3.7 (not the latest version), you might find an easier road creating a new environment:
+* Because tensorflow-gpu 2.2 requires python 3.7 (not the latest version), you might find an easier road creating a new environment:
 ```
-conda create -n easyquake python=3.7 anaconda conda activate easyquake conda install tensorflow-gpu==2.1 conda install keras conda install obspy -c conda-forge pip install easyQuake
+conda create -n easyquake python=3.7 anaconda conda activate easyquake conda install tensorflow-gpu==2.2 conda install keras conda install obspy -c conda-forge pip install easyQuake